Life of a Pennsylvania mail-in ballot: From locked cages to an acid bath

 | Philadelphia

-America’s election systems include safeguards – including for mail-in voting – to make sure that ballots are held securely and counted accurately, and that people can’t vote more than once.
+America’s election systems provide safeguards – including for mail-in voting – to make sure that ballots are held securely and counted accurately, and that people can’t vote more than once.

-In Philadelphia, nonpartisan election staff review applications for mail-in ballots, and send a list of approved voters to a printing vendor.
-When voters have received and completed their ballot, they drop it off in person at an election office, return it in the mail, or leave it in one of 23 dropboxes monitored with 24/7 video surveillance.
+In Philadelphia, nonpartisan election staff reviews applications for mail-in ballots and sends a list of approved voters to a printing vendor.
+When voters have received and completed their ballot, they drop it off in person at an election office, return it in the mail, or leave it in one of 23 drop boxes monitored with 24/7 video surveillance.

 Why We Wrote This

-Amid falling trust in the electoral process, we look at the chain of custody for a ballot in the state that was ground zero for GOP attacks on mail-in voting in 2020: Pennsylvania.
+Amid falling trust in the electoral process, we look at the chain of custody for a ballot in the state that was ground zero for Republican attacks on mail-in voting in 2020: Pennsylvania.

-Those ballots are then taken to a warehouse, registered and checked for mistakes, and timestamped and locked with other ballots in a large cage.
+Those ballots are then taken to a warehouse, registered and checked for mistakes, and time-stamped and locked with other ballots in a large cage.
 At 7 a.m. on Election Day, they are taken out of the cage and prepared for counting.

 Once ballots have been scanned, the Board of Elections posts the electronic results.
 Until results are certified, which requires a mandatory audit within 20 days of the election, the ballots are stored in a second cage, and a badge ID and code are required to access them.